auth0/docs/articles/multifactor-authentication/google-auth/dev-guide.md

 When you have finished editing the code snippet based on the requirements of your app, click **Save**.

 ::: panel Screen customization
 The Google Authenticator widget inherits from the Guardian widget.
-In order to customize the Google Authenticator screen, [customize the Guardian screen](https://auth0.com/docs/multifactor-authentication/administrator/customizing-widget) in your [tenant settings](https://manage.auth0.com/#/tenant).
+To customize the Google Authenticator screen, [customize the Guardian screen](/multifactor-authentication/administrator/customizing-widget) in your [tenant settings](${manage_url}/#/tenant).
 :::

 ### Configuring Google Authenticator for Select Users